 - Think proactively.
 With sufficient time, every atheist blog will attract Christian trolls like moths to a flame.
 Some hope to convert you and your readers.
-Others simply come to cause trouble.
+Others come to cause trouble.
 But they will come, and you want to decide how you plan to deal with them before they arrive.

 - Write a comment policy.
 Chances are, you'll end up modifying it a few times as you encounter more trolls.
 But you should put it together now and refer suspected trolls to it.
 You can find mine here.